ushironoko/blog/README.md

 ushironoko blog.

 - Using by `@nuxt/context` + `@nuxtjs/compositionpia` + `@nuxtjs/tailwindcss`.
-- Full sutatic generate and deploy to vercel.
+- Full static generate and deploy to vercel.
 - RSS, sitemap, etc.

 If you are creating a blog with these technologies, this may be helpful.